google/clusterfuzzlite/docs/running_clusterfuzzlite.md

 ### Batch Fuzzing ("batch") {#batch}

-In batch fuzzing mode all fuzzers are run for a preset longer amount of time.
+In batch fuzzing mode all fuzzers are run for a preset, longer, amount of time.
 Unlike in code change mode, batch fuzzing will not exit immediately upon discovering a bug.
 It will keep running other fuzzers until reaching the allotted fuzzing time.